divyanshudhruv/divyanshudhruv.github.io/README.md

 * **Data-viz**: Add responsive charts with a few lines of code.
 * **SEO**: Use our SEO components to simplify meta and schema setup.
 * **PRO**: Launch ready-made apps with minimal coding with Once UI Pro.
-* **Tailwind CSS**: Enjoy the benefits of Tailwind CSS integration out of the box.
-* **Shadcn Support**: For those who want even more components, we've got you covered.

 [Get Once UI Pro](https://once-ui.com/pricing)